gbdev/gb-asm-tutorial/src/part3/gameplay.md

 {{#include ../../galactic-armada/src/main/states/gameplay/gameplay-state.asm:update-gameplay-oam}}
 ```

 Because we are going to be dealing with a lot of sprites on the screen, we will not be directly manipulating the gameboy's OAM sprites.
-We'll define a set of "shadow" (copy") OAM sprites, that all objects will use instaed.
-At the end of the gameplay looop, we'll copy the shadow OAM sprite objects into the hardware.
+We'll define a set of "shadow" (copy") OAM sprites, that all objects will use instead.
+At the end of the gameplay loop, we'll copy the shadow OAM sprite objects into the hardware.

 Each object will use a random shadow OAM sprite.
 We need a way to keep track of what shadow OAM sprite is being used currently.
 For this, we've created a 16-bit pointer called "wLastOAMAddress".
 Defined in "src/main/utils/sprites.asm", this points to the data for the next inactive shadow OAM sprite.